-The Compensation Committee may also award one-time equity grants for special purposes, such as new hire, promotion or retention.
-These awards typically take the form of time-based restricted stock unit grants.
-No such one-time awards were granted to any named executive officer in 2019.
-Long-term incentive awards for 2019 are reflected in the "Summary Compensation Table" on page 26 and the "Grants of Plan-Based Awards" table on page 28.
-Long-term incentive payouts in 2019, if any, are reflected in the "Option Exercises and Stock Vested" table on page 30.
+(1) These amounts reflect the approved target value of long-term incentive compensation granted to our NEO's in 2020.
+The actual grant-date fair values of these grants, computed in accordance with FASB ASC Topic 718, are shown in the "Summary Compensation Table" on page 27 and the "Grants of Plan-Based Awards" table on page 29.
+Long-term incentive payouts in 2020, if any, are reflected in the "Option Exercises and Stock Vested" table on page 31.

 Time-Based Restricted Stock Units.
 The time-based restricted stock unit awards vest in one-third increments on the third, fourth and fifth anniversaries of the grant date.
-The longer vesting period is designed to better align the interests of our senior leadership team with the interests of our shareholders by focusing on the long-term success of our company.
+The vesting period is designed to align the interests of our senior leadership team with the interests of our shareholders by focusing on the long-term success of our company while also promoting retention.

 Performance Shares.
 The target award level is determined at the beginning of a 36-month performance period.
-Performance share awards were approved by the Compensation Committee (and, for the CEO, by our independent directors) in February 2019 and the performance period began on April 1, 2019 and ends on March 31, 2022.
+Performance share awards were approved by the Compensation Committee (and, for the CEO, by our independent directors) in February 2020, and the performance period began on April 1, 2020 and ends on March 31, 2023.

-The payout, if any, will be based on the level of economic return we produce for our shareholders (referred to as total shareholder return or "TSR") relative to that produced by the 2019 Performance Share Peer Group, chosen by the Compensation Committee as those companies most likely to be considered "operational competitors" of Rayonier's core businesses.
+The payout, if any, will be based on the level of economic return we produce for our shareholders (referred to as total shareholder return or "TSR") relative to that produced by the 2020 Performance Share Peer Group, chosen by the Compensation Committee as those companies most likely to be considered "operational and/or capital markets competitors" to Rayonier.

 TSR is calculated for the performance period based upon the return on a hypothetical investment in Rayonier shares versus the return on an equal hypothetical investment in each of the peer companies, in all cases assuming reinvestment of dividends.
-The 2019 Performance Share Award Program awards will be paid out, if at all, in April 2022 after the end of the performance period on March 31, 2022, based on our relative TSR performance percentile ranking against the peer group, as follows:
+The 2020 Performance Share Award Program awards will be paid out, if at all, in April 2023 after the end of the performance period on March 31, 2023, based on our relative TSR performance percentile ranking against the peer group, as follows: